a-nikolaev/a-nikolaev.github.io/fp/projects/index.markdown

 - June 24 - **Finalized project proposal**: Have a proof of concept.
 Create a Github repository and send me its link.
 - July 8 - **Project presentations** (quick presentation in class and a 2-3 page report).

-The topic for your project must be discussed and aproved before you start working on it.
+The topic for your project must be discussed and approved before you start working on it.

 All projects are individual.